roscoelabs/beams/readme.md

 Full documentation is available regarding Express at http://expressjs.com/

-Finally, although it's not required, I'd recommend installing the Node.js module Forever on your machine.
-It will keep Beams Server running persistently, restart it automatically after any crashes, improve your uptime, etc.
+Finally, although it's not required, I'd highly recommend installing the Node.js module Forever on your machine.
+It will keep Beams Server running persistently as a service, restart it automatically after any crashes, improve your uptime, etc.

 To install Forever, run: